 Day 1-2: Christchurch – Akaroa

 Even though Christchurch isn’t a terrible city, it’s a city nonetheless and it’s probably not the reason you decided to come all the way to New Zealand.

-Pick up your rental vehicle, stock up on food and start your adventure as soon as possible.
-On the first day it’s only a 90 minute drive to the Akaroa Peninsula which is liberally garnished with coastlines, lots of wildlife and rolling hills.
+Pick up your rental vehicle, stock up on food, and start your adventure as soon as possible.
+On the first day, it’s only a 90-minute drive to the Akaroa Peninsula which is liberally garnished with coastlines, lots of wildlife, and rolling hills.

 Day 2-3: Moeraki Boulders and Penguins

 The highlights of Moeraki are the globular Moeraki Boulders scattered on the beach.
-At roughly 5 million years old, they are an interesting formation accessible by a two minute walk.
-They are typically most photogenic at sunrise as the beach faces east and are best viewed at low tide.
+At roughly 5 million years old, they are an interesting formation accessible by a two-minute walk from the nearest parking lot.

 Make sure to check the tide before heading out there.
-During high tide the boulders are submerged in water and the walk is not accessible!
+During high tide, the boulders are submerged in water and the walk is not accessible!

-A further ten minute drive south from Moeraki will take you to the Katiki Point Lighthouse.
+A further ten-minute drive south from Moeraki will take you to the Katiki Point Lighthouse.

-Unfortunately in recent years, due to too much interference, fewer and fewer penguins started to appear.
+Important: Unfortunately in recent years, due to too much human interference, fewer and fewer penguins started to appear.
 If you do decide to visit this point, please do not interfere with the penguin’s schedule and do not block their path just for a photo.
-If you see someone else doing it, make sure to gently explain to them, that what they doing is wrong.
+If you see someone else doing it, make sure to gently explain to them, that what they are doing is wrong.